 Prior to Cincinnati, I was a postdoctoral researcher working in the Philosophy Department at the University of Pennsylvania and the Carnegie Observatories.
-I completed my PhD in Philosophy at Western University, where I am also a member of the Rotman Institute of Philosophy.
+I completed my PhD in Philosophy at Western University, where I was a member of the Rotman Institute of Philosophy.
+I did my undergraduate studies at the University of Wisconsin-Madison, majoring in Astrophysics, Physics, and Philosophy.

 My contact information can be found on the top of my CV.